rh-tchuang/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

      vars:
        ansible_become_user: admin
      tasks:
-       - name:This task uses admin as the become user.
+       - name: This task uses admin as the become user.
          dnf:
            name: some-service
            state: latest
        - block:
-           - name:This task uses service-admin as the become user.
+           - name: This task uses service-admin as the become user.
              # a task to configure the new service
-           - name:This task also uses service-admin as the become user, defined in the block.
+           - name: This task also uses service-admin as the become user, defined in the block.
              # second task to configure the service
          vars:
            ansible_become_user: service-admin
-       - name:This task (outside of the block) uses admin as the become user again.
+       - name: This task (outside of the block) uses admin as the become user again.
          service:
            name: some-service
            state: restarted